bigeasy/cadence/diary.md

 ### Jumping the Parent

 This might be done quite easily by putting a marker in the invocation.
-Can make the point to people that the functions given to Cadence are to particate in Cadnece, and Cadence will attach some notes to them.
+Can make the point to people that the functions given to Cadence are to participate in Cadence, and Cadence will attach some notes to them.
 Can simply attach indexes too, instead of exposing the full set of internals.

 However, the behavior is going to be suggestive instead of absolute.
 You're not